CURRENT PROPERTY LISTINGS

 Lets think outside the square for your next property purchase or sale

-Farming land inspires a completely different set of emotions in most humans.
-We don’t simply own it – we’re more than caretakers or managers, we often hold it across several generations, and most of us come to love the land we live and work together on.
+Farming land inspires a completely different set of emotions in humans.
+We don’t simply own it; we’re more than caretakers or managers.
+We often hold it across several generations, and most of us come to truly love the land we live and work together on.

 Making the decision to sell a property can be tough.
 If its the family farm it raises a whole range of feelings that buyers (and many agents) don’t understand.
 Even if its not the family farm, it can mean a change of investment strategy, a change in the business structure, or a major lifestyle or employment change.

-At Aquire, we fully understand these issues and work closely with you through this time towards a positive result – keeping a key focus on the outcome you really want or need.
+At Aquire, we fully understand these issues and work closely with you towards a positive result – keeping a focus on the outcome you really want.